sha1good/Nextjs-Pizza-FullStack-App/README.md

 # Pizza Resturant App
-# This App was built with Nextjs, Nodejs,Mongo DB and Paypal Checkout
+# This App was built with Nextjs, React Redux, Nodejs,Mongo DB and Paypal Checkout

 # The Images are also uploaded to cloudinary